docker/docs/docker-cloud/cloud-swarm/link-aws-swarm.md

 ## Create a dockercloud-swarm-role role with an embedded policy

 1. Go to the AWS IAM Role creation panel at  <a href="https://console.aws.amazon.com/iam/home#roles">https://console.aws.amazon.com/iam/home#roles</a>.
+Click on Create new role

 2. Select **Role for Cross-Account Access**, and in the submenu that opens select **Provide access between your AWS account and a 3rd party AWS account**.